asastats/docs/requested-features.md

 - [ ] Incorporating the like of Algofi's "hide dust feature"
 - [ ] Maintain the accordion state on refresh; the Algo/USD switch on refresh
 - [ ] For multiple wallets, filter by wallet on the pie chart by crossing out an address.
 When hovering over a single address, show the single address' total worth in USD or Algo, whichever is selected
-- [ ] Wallets charts in bundle; getting pie chart of individual wallet when viewing multi-wallet
 - [ ] Every asset row should show how much it covers or represents from whole portfolio; like the pie chart does.
 - [ ] Filtering and searching ASA in case of very many assets; incorporate a sort/filter/search function, or paging.
 - [ ] Functionality that matches NFT - token pairs (like Algo Curator)